-Julie Johnson is the Program Coordinator for the Global Perspectives Office, the Diplomacy Program, the Terrorism Studies Program and other affiliated offices.
+Julie Johnson is the Senior Program Coordinator for the Global Perspectives Office, the Diplomacy Program, the Terrorism Studies Program and other affiliated offices.
 She is responsible for managing budgets, assisting with the supervision of support staff and facilitating public events.
 Previously, Johnson was the Office Manager for the Intelligence Community Center for Academic Excellence housed in UCF’s Political Science Department, where she coordinated all programming and administrative functions.
 Johnson graduated from the University of Central Florida with a B.A. in International and Global Studies, and a minor in Organizational and Interpersonal Communication.
-She is currently working on her Master’s in Mass Communication and a Graduate Certificate in Corporate Communication at UCF.
+She also received her Master’s in Mass Communication and a Graduate Certificate in Corporate Communication at UCF.
 She is studying Swedish and Spanish and has traveled throughout Europe.

 Lawrence J. Chastang Global Fellow